reversed-digital/theme-system/README.md

 # Theme System

-> *Note:* This is not production ready
+> _Note:_ This is not production ready

 At [Reversed](https://www.thinkreversed.com) we make heavy use of both styled-components and styled-system.
 It offers a great DX but comes at a cost, since each `Box` component and `styled.div` call is adding bytes to the JS bundle and these styles are inserted during runtime.
-We've looked fo alternatives and found [Linaria](https://linaria.now.sh/) which looks great.
+We've looked for alternatives and found [Linaria](https://linaria.now.sh/) which looks great.
 It's mainly the same API as styled-components, but extracts styles to static css.
 On the other hand we've looked at [https://tailwindcss.com/](https://tailwindcss.com/), which is gaining a lot of attention and rightfully so.

 We didn't want to lose our `Box` component though.
-So we've build *Theme System* (name suggestions  welcome).
+So we've build _Theme System_ (name suggestions welcome).
 Theme-System combines best of both worlds, e.g. utility-clases for maximum reusability but with the DX of styled-system props.

 ## How it works